Sudan

 Bedeutung/Ursprung des Wappens: Meaning/Origin of the Coat of Arms:

 Das heutige Staatswappen wurde 1970 eingeführt.
 Es zeigt einen Sekretär (afrikanischer Greifvogel), den Nationalvogel des Sudan.
 Er trägt auf der Brust einen Eingeborenenschild.
-Oberhalb des Vogels ein Spuchband mit dem Motto des Staates in Arabisch: "Al Nasr nila" => "Der Sieg ist unser".
+Oberhalb des Vogels ein Spruchband mit dem Motto des Staates in Arabisch: "Al Nasr nila" → "Der Sieg ist unser".
 Auf den unteren Spruchband steht der Name des Landes, ebenfalls in Arabisch.
-The today’s coat of arms was introduced in 1970.
-It shows a Secretary Bird (african bird of prey), the national bird of the Sudan.
-It carrys on the chest a native shield.
+The current national coat of arms was introduced in 1970.
+It shows a Secretary (African bird of prey), the national bird of Sudan.

-Above the bird a banner with the motto of the state in Arabian language: "Al Nasr nila" => "The victory is ours".
-On the underneath banner is placed the name of the country, as well in Arabian.
+It bears a native shield on its breast.
+Above the bird is a banner with the motto of the state in Arabic: "Al Nasr nila" → "Victory is ours".
+On the lower banner is the name of the country, also in Arabic.

 hoch/up